mcDandy/more_math/README.md

 Adds math nodes for numbers and types which do not need it.
 I got inspired by was_extras node.

+#WARNING This node is not compatible to ComfyUI-Impact-Pack which forces older antlr version.

 ## Quickstart

 1. Install [ComfyUI](https://docs.comfy.org/get_started).